manulari/rollingpointat/_pages_en/en-workshops.md

 **€ 200/170/130,-** (supporter/regular/reduced) if payment is made up to 14 days before the start of the workshop\
 **€ 220/190/150,-** (supporter/regular/reduced)

-Payment should be made on our bankaccount\
+Please pay on our bankaccount\
-IBAN:AT54 3200 0000 1701 2717, BIC: RLNWATWW, Verein rollingpoint, einzahlen.
+IBAN:AT54 3200 0000 1701 2717, BIC: RLNWATWW, Verein rollingpoint

 **Cancellation conditions:** If you cancel up to seven days before the workshop, the entire amount minus a processing fee of €10 will be refunded.
 50% cancellation up to two days before the workshop.
 Cancellation is no longer possible on the day before and on the day of the workshop.
 However, a substitute can be nominated.